 Bill Sutch was arrested in 1974 after police allegedly saw him hand a parcel to a KGB agent, Dimitri Razgovorov, outside a public toilet in Wellington’s Aro Street.
 Razgovorov passed the parcel to his driver, who sped off to the Soviet embassy.
 He then ran off down Aro Street but was chased down by an athletic SIS agent.
 A detective found Sutch standing in nearby Holloway Road.
 Asked what he was doing out so late on a rainy night, Sutch reportedly said that he was studying the area’s historic buildings.

 In this nervous climate the public service was influenced by McCarthyism (named after US Senator Joseph McCarthy, who campaigned against communists in the US government).
 There were no trials, but some Department of External Affairs employees were made to leave the department.
 Two or three others aroused more serious suspicions.
-Ian Milner, a New Zealander working for the Australian Department of External Affairs, took refuge in Prague, and Paddy Costello, a brilliant linguist and acknowledged Marxist, had to leave New Zealand’s embassy in Paris after passports were issued to two people later revealed to be Soviet spies.
+Ian Milner, a New Zealander working for the Australian Department of External Affairs, took refuge in Prague.
+Paddy Costello, a brilliant linguist and acknowledged Marxist, had to leave New Zealand’s embassy in Paris after the Americans and British accused him of being a Soviet agent.
 The only prosecution ever brought under the Official Secrets Act was in 1974, when Bill Sutch, a retired departmental head and long-standing government adviser, was tried, but acquitted, of passing secrets to Soviet representatives in Wellington.

 Outside the trade-union movement, the Communist Party’s influence, never large, went into a steady decline.
 The suppression by Soviet troops of the 1956 Hungarian revolt led a number of prominent members to leave the party.
 After 1966 the party’s influence was further diminished when it split into Soviet and Chinese factions.
 The Soviet-backed group was the Socialist Unity Party, led by Council of Trade Unions secretary Ken Douglas.
 It suffered an embarrassing blow in 1979 when the Soviet ambassador was intercepted passing funds to a party representative.
 The ambassador was expelled and Moscow responded by expelling the New Zealand ambassador.

 In Asia the Cold War had already faded, and the only visible effect of the Soviet collapse was the disappearance of the Russian navy from the Pacific.
-The four communist governments in Asia – China, Laos, Vietnam and North Korea – survived because they were at least as nationalist as they were Marxist.
+The four communist governments in Asia – China, North Korea, Laos and Vietnam – survived because they were at least as nationalist as they were Marxist.
 National consciousness in Eastern Europe had never been reconciled to Russian-imposed communism.
 China and Vietnam maintained a formal Marxism but relied on their national identity and economic growth for legitimacy.
 Even that strange remnant of an earlier era, North Korea, portrayed itself as the upholder of true Korean nationalism and became the only communist state to have hereditary leadership succession.

 In New Zealand the end of the Cold War confirmed a ‘semi-aligned’ status which continued to be wary of the US while remaining firmly Western in its outlook.
 At home, powers of state surveillance (and people's distrust of such activities) had been strengthened by the demands of the Cold War.
 Most people were relieved that the conflict and its dangers were finally over.